b333vv/metricstree/README.md

 > 9. J. M. Bieman and B. Kang, Cohesion and reuse in an object-oriented system, Proceedings of the 1995 Symposium on Software reusability, Seattle, Washington, United States, pp. 259-262, 1995.
 > 10. Halstead, Maurice H. Elements of Software Science.
 Amsterdam: Elsevier North-Holland, Inc. ISBN 0-444-00205-7.
 > 11. D. Coleman, D. Ash, B. Lowther, and P. Oman, “Using metrics to evaluate software system maintainability,” Computer, vol. 27, no. 8, pp. 44–49, 1994.
+> 12. {Cognitive Complexity} a new way of measuring understandability.
+G. Ann Campbell.
+SonarSource S.A., 2023, Switzerland.
 # Featutes
  - Represents metrics calculation results in forms of trees and treemaps
  - Builds trees with metrics for class open in the editor or for the entire project